Poland

 interior of wooden barracks at Birkenau (Auschwitz II)

-Inside one of the few remaining wooden barracks at Birkenau (Auschwitz II).
+This is the view inside one of the few remaining wooden barracks at Birkenau (Auschwitz II).
 At least 1,100,000 people were killed just at Birkenau.

 The Germans killed most by gassing them, typically as soon as possible on arrival.
 But many more were killed through systematic starvation, intentional lack of disease prevention, and so-called "medical" experiments.
 Remember, Josef Mengele was the camp "physician".

-Ruins of the gas chambers and crematoriums.
+Ruins remain of the gas chambers and crematoriums.
 More than 20,000 people could be gassed and cremated every day.

 Höss was hanged in 1947 near the crematoriums.